- Fill Propane Tanks

 - On anchor: take the anchor ball down, unplug light and store in deck locker on port side of mast.

-- On dock: 120v AC systems off & shore power disconnected, ship & engine batteries on.
+- On dock: 120v AC systems off & shore power disconnected.

 - On dock: lines doubled back & fenders moved in departure plan